this is how we swap it.

 Steps

-Tag @t.o.thegoodswap to share your finds with the world.
-Sign up for our mailing list to find out when the next swap is!
+Show off your finds!
+Tag @t.o.thegoodswap and sign up for our mailing list to find out when the next swap is!

 COMMUNITY GUIDELINES

-no holes, no stains, missing parts, clean, and ready to be loved by someone new.
+Check your items.
+No holes, stains, missing parts, or broken pieces.
+Everything should be clean, folded, and ready to be loved again.

-Try things on as you go so others can check them out if you decide not to keep them.
+Don’t hoard.
+Try things on as you go so others can browse items you decide not to keep.

-Please keep the drop-off table clear and let volunteers place the items before looking through them.
+Don’t hover.
+Keep the drop-off table clear and let volunteers place items before looking through them.

-The end-of-life care of your textiles is your responsibility.
-You bought it, you bury it.*
+No dumping.
+The end-of-life care of your items is your responsibility.

-8. Don’t do stuff that makes us have to write any more community guidelines.
+Keep it simple.
+Don’t do stuff that makes us write more rules.

 *Please do not actually bury it.
 85% of textile waste ends up in landfills each year.
 That’s bad.